lzwjava/blog-source/portfolio.md

 The Mianbao Live is a one-stop content monetization and social economy solution provider.
 I worked for my investor's company for several months during my startup-transforming business period.

 Responsible for refactoring the backend by moving most logic from several programming languages to one programming language.
-Worked with PHP, Laravel , TypeScript and Go.
+Worked with PHP, Laravel, TypeScript and Go.

 <div align="center">